Men's Curl Club

 Why curls go flat

-Product too close to roots
+Product is sitting too close to the roots

-Hair that dries pressed against the head usually keeps that flatter shape.
+Hair dries flat against the head

 Signs your curls are too flat